hamediut/PoreEditGAN/README.md

-## PoreEditGAN
-This repository provides codes for editing pores using the latent space of pre-trained GANs.
-It also contains the code for characterising the pore networks using spatial correlation functions.
-There are two papers related to this Github page which has not been yet submitted.
+# Microstructure characterisation using SMDs
+⚠️ **Work in Progress**: This branch is under active development.
+Code and documentation are being updated regularly. git a
+This branch contains codes, data, and documentation for **part 1** of the paper *"Transient porosity during fluid-mineral interaction.
+Part 1: In-situ 4D tomography"*.
+It involves codes for characterising microstructures using statistical microstructure descriptors (SMDs) and Minkowskie functionals (MFs).
+Both parts have been recently submitted to JGR: Solid Earth.
 The link to the papers will be provided when the pre-print versions are out.
 This project is part of my PhD at Utrecht University, funded by European Reseach Councoul (ERC) starting grant 'nanoEARTH' (#852069).

 To edit an image, a few steps should be taken in order.
 Here is the summary of these steps (more details can be found in the our paper):